Overview

 Source: ODYSSEE

-In industry, the renewed voluntary agreement between the government and Fedil promotes energy efficiency among major energy consumers through quantified targets and energy management systems.
+• In industry, the voluntary agreement between the government and Fedil has promoted energy efficiency among major energy consumers through quantified targets and energy management systems since 1996.

-In the transport sector, the implementation of fiscal measures since 2017 has led to improvements in road transport.
+• In the transport sector, the implementation of fiscal measures and the promotion of e-mobility since 2017 has led to improvements in road transport.

 Finally, the obligation mechanism has enabled significant energy savings since 2015 in all sectors.